GMELab/lmutils.r/README.md

 m <- mat$r()
 ```

-You can also pass the object directly into functions that accept a matrix convertable object, it'll then be loaded automatically (with all the stored operations applied) only when needed.
+You can also pass the object directly into functions that accept a matrix convertible object, it'll then be loaded automatically (with all the stored operations applied) only when needed.

 ```r
 lmutils::calculate_r2(